LOUDO56/ParkourGhost/README.md

 - Configurable

 ## Command:
-/parkourghost reload - Reload config.
-(For admin) /parkourghost play [parkour_name] - Challenge your best time on this parkour with your ghost.
+- /parkourghost play [parkour_name] - Challenge your best time on this parkour with your ghost.
+- /parkourghost reload - Reload config.
+(For admin)

 ## Permission:
 parkourghost.admin - Reloading the config.